Segment F - Aeolus to Mona

 On February 21, 2014, the Bureau of Land Management (BLM) published its Notice of Availability of the Draft Environmental Impact Statement (DEIS) for the Gateway South project.
 The DEIS document is available on the BLM website along with the BLM public open house meetings.
 In addition, links to the shape files and Google Earth mapping for the routes analyzed in the DEIS are available below.
 Comments on the draft Environmental Impact Statement were submitted directly to BLM during the official comment period that closed May 22, 2014.

-The Bureau of Land Management is now preparing the Final Environmental Impact Statement and currently plans to publish the document in October 2015.
+On May 13, 2016, The Bureau of Land Management published the Final Environmental Impact Statement for the Gateway South project.